-- Selected ideas from former idea development - How might we question (redefined subchallenges) - Your team - Offline workshop: Whiteboard or similar, board marker & pens, sticky notes, timer - Online workshop: Digital whiteboard
+- Selected ideas from former idea development - How might we question (redefined business opportunities) - Your team - Offline workshop: Whiteboard or similar, board marker & pens, sticky notes, timer - Online workshop: Digital whiteboard

 - Put the selected ideas on your board and take one idea after another. - Next, develop further ideas.
-For each idea, come up with 3-8 ideas that build on it. - For inspiration, you might think of the following questions: How can this idea be pushed even further?
+For each idea, come up with 3-8 ideas that build on it. - For inspiration, you might think of the following questions: How can this idea be developed even further?
 How can this idea be communicated?
-What else could it contain?
 How can it be elaborated?
 How do the core elements of the idea work?
-How could the idea fit user needs even better?
-How could it be easier to implement? - When you think of something, write it on a sticky note and stick it to the board. - Spend about 5 minutes for each round. - After all Sanchez rounds you decide which concretizations of the ideas you want to keep in the final version.
+How could the idea address user needs even better?
+How could it be easier to implement? - When you think of something, write it on a sticky note and stick it to the board. - Spend about 5 minutes for each round. - After all Sanchez rounds you decide which ideas you want to keep in the final version.